IELTS Reading Part 1 — The History of Bicycle

 24. police officers.
 Paragraph five enumerates people that stand to benefit from the use of Segway.
 Police officers (make sure to use the plural form) are the only one omitted from the task text.

-25. age, injury (in any order).
+25. age, injury/illness (in any order).
 Paragraph Five lists age and injury as reasons for some people to prefer Segway over the more conventional walking.

 26. fear.
 Last but one paragraph, first sentence mentions “inherent fear of doing something new”.